Climate and Average Weather Year Round in Armenia Colombia

 The brighter period of the year lasts for 2.7 months, from June 23 to September 15, with an average daily incident shortwave energy per square meter above 5.4 kWh.
-The brightest day of the year is August 18, with an average of 5.7 kWh.
+The brightest month of the year in Armenia is August, with an average of 5.7 kWh.

 The darker period of the year lasts for 2.3 months, from October 15 to December 26, with an average daily incident shortwave energy per square meter below 4.4 kWh.
-The darkest day of the year is November 28, with an average of 4.1 kWh.
+The darkest month of the year in Armenia is November, with an average of 4.1 kWh.

 The topography within 2 miles of Armenia contains significant variations in elevation, with a maximum elevation change of 761 feet and an average elevation above sea level of 4,738 feet.
 Within 10 miles contains significant variations in elevation (8,622 feet).
 Within 50 miles also contains extreme variations in elevation (16,165 feet).

 The area within 2 miles of Armenia is covered by artificial surfaces (29%), shrubs (23%), grassland (20%), and cropland (17%), within 10 miles by cropland (40%) and trees (21%), and within 50 miles by trees (43%) and grassland (19%).

 This report illustrates the typical weather in Armenia, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There are 3 weather stations near enough to contribute to our estimation of the temperature and dew point in Armenia.